alexbirkett/ten20homepage/_posts/crowdfunding/phonelocator_for_symbian_crowdfunding_campaign.md

 All transactions in the Bitcoin network are recorded in a distributed a public ledger.
 Current balance is available [here](https://blockchain.info/address/1NkfQE8cigQzsmrCsiExH1aH2S88mWzSXc)

 #Why Bitcoins?
-Using Bitcoins means that everybody can can participate irrespective of geography.
-We excited about Bitcoin because it has the potential to give people control over their money.
+Using Bitcoins means that everybody can participate irrespective of geography.
+We're excited about Bitcoin because it has the potential to give people control over their money.

 #Where do you store you private key?
 The private key for the address [1NkfQE8cigQzsmrCsiExH1aH2S88mWzSXc](https://blockchain.info/address/1NkfQE8cigQzsmrCsiExH1aH2S88mWzSXc) was generated offline by a computer not connected to the Internet